Getting the best monitor arm can completely transform your setup, but as always, it pays to know what to look for, and that's where we come in.

 We've done the legwork for you and selected a number of monitor arms based on specs, reviews, price, and what type of usage they'd be best for.
 If you need a dual-monitor arm, you can also check out the best dual-monitor stands.

-From convenient all-round arms like the Amazon Basics Single Monitor Stand to great gas-powered options like the Mountup Gas Powered Monitor Arm, we've got you covered right here, plus our own two cents on what to consider before you make your choice.
+From a cracking all-around choice with the Amazon Basics Single Monitor Stand to more of a handy basic pick with the Mountup Single Monitor Arm, we've got you covered right here, plus our own two cents on what to consider before you make your choice.

 Let's get to it!